Hashtag Web3 / Updated

 FinTech / DeFi Product Manager

-The Opportunity: PMs who understand both trade finance and blockchain technology are needed to design products that will digitize and streamline port operations.
+The Opportunity: Product managers who grasp both trade finance and blockchain technology are essential for designing efficient solutions that digitize port operations.

 Responsibilities: